sage-code/csr/content/_index.md

 # Computer Science

-Welcome to Computer Science Research project.
-(CSR).
-This is a collection of research papers offered to our subscribed students for learning advanced Computer Science and programming.
+Welcome, future software engineers!
+You're about to embark on a journey through the fascinating world of software development, guided by the versatile and powerful language, Julia.

+---

 > Anyone who stops learning is old, whether at twenty or eighty.
 Anyone who keeps learning stays young. - _Albert Einstein_

 ---

+## Course Curriculum

-{{% children style="div" depth="999" %}}
+{{% children style="li" depth="3" description="true" %}}

+---
+**Disclaim:** Content generated with AI (Bard/Gemini Pro)